uuvkk/What2watch-Movie-Search-and-Recommendation-System/README.md

     f.close()
 ```
 ### Searcher
 After generating MeTApy-readable dat files, we also create the line.toml because each line in the dat file is regarded as a corpus, and include the files in config.toml file, which will be loaded in the searcher.
-We use unigram modekl and the default filter chain.
+We use unigram model and the default filter chain.
 ```
 prefix = '.'
 stop-words = "stopwords.txt"